invisibleroads/invisibleroads-tutorials/life-goals-reach.rst

 Rank
 ----
 Suppose I accomplish A but not B, how would I feel?
-Make decisions quickly by ranking goals in advance.
+Rank goals in advance to make decisions quickly.

 Mark